Written By: SafeHome.org Team | Updated: October 20, 2020

 Before you leave, check that everything in your home is in working condition.
 This includes your locks, security cameras, alarms, and doors.
 Prior to leaving, you should also do the following to ensure that you have a relaxing vacation and come back to a safe home.
 It is also a good idea to have some home security cameras or even a doorbell camera so you can keep an eye on things while you are away.

 “While You're Away” Resources:

 Looking for more ways to keep your home safe while you are on vacation?
 Consider the following resources:

 - Smarter Travel – Get some tips on how to protect yourself and your home while you are away.

 - Wikihow – How to protect your home while you're away (with pictures).

-- NY Times - Double check to make sure you are aware of and practice these tips before you step out the door for your vacation.
+- New York Times – Great advice to make sure you are aware of and practice these tips before you step out the door for your vacation.